ecmwf/datacube-spec/readme.md

 * **Countable Axes**

-  An axis which is not physically measurable, but can be ordered and numbered using natural numbers.
+  An axis which is not physically measurable, but can be systematically ordered and numbered using natural numbers.
 For example, in an ensemble weather forecast, N simultaneous forecasts are executed and stored in a datacube and indexed on a countable axis (`number: 1, 2, ...
 50`).
 Countable axes behave similarly to measurable axes and range queries are possible across a countable axis.

 * **Unordered Axes**

   An axis which cannot be ordered in a scientifically-meaningful way, such that it is not possible to express a range of values.
 In the above example, `class`, `stream` and `parameter` are all unordered axes.
+These axes are primarily for categorical distinctions within the data.

 A **request** may include other key-value pairs in its associated key or query, which are non-indexing axes.
 See the full specification.